uvdsl/solid-oidc-client-browser/README.md

 - [x] the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to store refresh token information like `idp`, `client_id`, `refesh_token`, and the (non-extractable) DPoP KeyPair which was used in the AuthorizationCodeGrant.
 These are later re-used in the RefreshTokenGrant to renew the tokens or to restore a session.

 This library also provides a core version for advanced use cases where you need to manage the refresh lifecycle yourself.
 This may be the case when the IndexedDB API is not available, e.g. in a browser extension.
-Please see the wiki for corresponding documentation.
+Please see the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/API-Reference#using-the-core-library-for-extensions-and-custom-setups) for corresponding documentation.

 ## Installation
 You can use this library in your project.
 Let me know how you get on with it! :rocket:
+There is API documentation available in the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/API-Reference).

 #### as `npm` package
 ```sh